schaazzz/schaazzz.github.io/_posts/2015-06-23-installing-arch-on-vbox.md

 root@archiso ~ # genfstab  -U  -p  /mnt  >>  /mnt/etc/fstab
 </pre>

-Chroot into Your Newly Installed Base System
+## Chroot into Your Newly Installed Base System
----

-- Since our Arch Linux system is now installed we can _chroot_ into and configure it...
+- Since our Arch Linux system is now installed, we can _chroot_ into and configure it...

 <pre>
 root@archiso ~ # arch-chroot  /mnt  /bin/bash